 - Camping in Desolation Wilderness is by permit only (see permits below).

-- Bear proofing of all smellables (food, hygiene products, etc.) in a canister designed to prevent access by bears is required in Desolation Wilderness per Forest Service Order No. 03-22-11.
-This method is strongly encouraged throughout the entire Tahoe Rim Trail system.
+- As of January 2024, bear proofing of all smellables (food, hygiene products, etc.) in a canister designed to prevent access by bears is required throughout the entire Tahoe Rim Trail system.

 Fire Regulations